Why Nick Fuentes Is Outshining Tucker Carlson in the America First MAGA Movement

 Think Charlie Kirk, okay?

-Think Candace Owens.
+Think Kansas Owens.

-Think these folks.
+Think, think these folks.

 These so-called firebrands, the ones who fill prime time streaming platforms, are as predictable as the day is long, my friend.

-And they are, as I mentioned, made palatable by a parade of media, media-approved, you know, mavericks and firebrands and those who are able to provide a level of dissent, but limited, not the real thing, not as far and as deep as you want, but to what their focus says.
+And they are, as I mentioned, made palatable by a parade of media, media-approved, you know, mavericks and firebrands and those who are able to provide a level of dissent but limited, not the real thing, not as far and as deep as you want, but to what their focus says.

-Like the Barry Weiss's, can you believe that?
+Like the Barry Weisses.

 Quarter of a billion dollars.